Motorcycle earplugs: Why you should wear them and how to choose them

 I think we've already established this by now, but in order to protect your hearing while on a motorcycle, you need an earplug that offers the right amount of sound reduction.
 One that reduces enough to protect your hearing, but not too much.
 You still need to be able to hear traffic (like sirens), navigation or have a conversation with others through your intercom.

 So, what's the right amount?
 Let's have a look back at the overview from before.
 Hearing damage occurs at or above a sound level of 85 decibels.
 A level you easily cross, if your motorcycle is going faster than 90 km/hour.
 Let's assume that (when you follow traffic regulations) there aren't that many situations where you're going more than 160 km/hour.
 In that latter case, sound peaks at 105dB.
-In order to bring that back to a safe level, you'll need to reduce the sound by 20 decibels.
-Or in other words; you need an earplug with a sound reduction of 20 decibels for on your motorcycle.
+In order to bring that back to a safe level, you'll need to reduce the sound by about 20 decibels.
+Or in other words; you need an earplug with a sound reduction of about 20 decibels for on your motorcycle.

-A sound reduction of 20dB is the right balance between protection and experience.
+A sound reduction of 18dB is the right balance between protection and experience.
 It will protect your hearing without cutting you off completely.
 Which is not just safer (in traffic) but also more fun if you like the sound of your motor engine or love motorcycling in a group.

 2. Comfort during the entire ride